collinksmith/ruby-projects/README.md

-# binary-search
+# Binary Search

 Creating and searching a binary search tree.
+Created as part of [The Odin Project](http://www.theodinproject.com/ruby-programming/data-structures-and-algorithms).